original to The Matt Gonzalez Reader, May 29, 2019

 The story of a group of painters, known as the Firehaus Group, who worked together in Stockton, California between 1958 and 1962.

 Mel Hanson died in the early 1960s, at the age of 24.
-His reputation as a notable post-WWII California artist has persisted due to the strength of the art he left behind, which consists of an estimated three hundred paintings, drawings, and assemblage artworks.
+His reputation as a notable post-WWII California artist has persisted due to the strength of the art he left behind, which consists of hundreds of paintings, drawings, and assemblage artworks.
 These demonstrate an adherence to the experimentation of the era, an early use of Pop elements, and thickly-painted compositions.
 A native of Stockton, Hanson exhibited in two of the premiere San Francisco’s avant-garde galleries of the 1950s and 60s.
 He died tragically on Saturday, December 1, 1962, after being struck by an automobile while crossing an intersection.

 FIREHAUS GROUP